 Dan and his cohort established Austin Polytechnical Academy in 2007.
 The Academy was merged into the Austin College and Career Academy and Dan’s organization runs the Manufacturing Connect program in the school.
 It’s a public school and it is directly connected to the manufacturing sector.
 More than just a vocational school, it is focussed on building careers in all aspects of manufacturing from safe machining to running an entire facility.
 Dan has watched as a generation of young people began to see what’s exciting within the industry and kindle an interest in all of its different avenues.

 “We’ve had over 90 companies partner with us since we opened and, any given year, we have 30-40 companies that work with the school.
 We send kids on tours of these factories, they have internships, job shadowing, summer jobs.”

 Creating jobs for now and for the future

-The design of Austin Polytech is such that students can undertake engineering degrees as well as machining courses.
-There is a dual credit system, allowing them to learn the hands on skills to get a job in the industry’s current state while earning qualifications that will set them up for the automated robotic future.
+The design of the Manufacturing Connect program is such that students can undertake engineering degrees as well as machining courses.
+There is a dual credit system, allowing them to learn the hands on skills to get a job in the industry’s current state while earning college credits towards an Associate Degree at local colleges.